 Homework can be used by a teacher to prepare students for class.
 It may include reading a section of a textbook/novel/hand-out, preparing for oral presentations, or studying for a test/quiz.
 Homework may also be used to practice specific skills and concepts learned in school to produce mastery.
-Long range assignments, such as essays and projects, are also scheduled to develop organization and independent study skills.
+Long-range assignments, such as book reports and science fair projects, are also scheduled to develop organization and independent study skills.